abbujo/research-visualisation/README.md

 2. Press **+ new repl** to create a new Repl environment and choose **Import From GitHub**.
 3. Paste the URL of this repository and import it.
 4. Press the **Run** button and wait for the app to start at the automatically generated URL.
+5. If you are using your own database connection string please update the connection string in index.js file